 What Credit Score Do You Need?

-The Robinhood Gold Card offers 3% cash back across spending with no foreign transaction fee, which is handy for travelers.
-It opens through a Robinhood brokerage account, so you do need a Robinhood account to apply.
-The cash back can quietly fund flights even before you carry an airline card.
+If your credit is already in good shape and you want everyday rewards with no foreign transaction fee, the Robinhood Gold Card earns 3% cash back across spending, which is handy for travelers.
+It opens through a Robinhood brokerage account, so you need a Robinhood account to apply.
+That cash back can quietly fund flights even before you carry an airline card.

 Robinhood